 General HVAC Certification Guidelines

-The HVAC-R industry is different in various parts of the country.
+The HVAC/R industry is different in various parts of the country.
 While some states require high-level technicians to obtain a license, RSI’s home state of Arizona does not, which is important for students to know should they want to pursue this level of work in-state.
-However, HVAC contractors have certification standards to follow.
+However, HVAC contractors have HVAC certification standards to follow.

 HVAC contractors must be licensed by the state in residential, commercial or residential/commercial practices.
 Each classification requires a passing score on a two-part exam relevant to the focus area.
 Residential HVAC contractors sit the C-39 exam, commercial contractors sit the K-39 and combination residential/commercial contractors undergo the L-39 exam.